BY-LAWS FOR LAKE MORAINE ASSOCIATION

 ARTICLE VII.
 AMENDMENTS

-The By-Laws may be amended by a two-thirds majority of members present at any regular meeting provided that notice of such intention is mailed to each member at least ten (10) days previous to said meeting and such notice includes a copy of the proposed amendments.
+The By-Laws may be amended by a two-thirds majority of members present at any regular meeting provided that notice of such intention is sent to each member at least ten (10) days previous to said meeting and such notice includes a copy of the proposed amendments.